simologos/essex-eportfolio/example/content/research/bigData/index.md

 ![Example of a relation](/relation.drawio.png)

+Figure 10: Example of a relation schema, including descriptions.

-Codd (1970) proposed relational algebra as a basis for database query languages, which later became SQL
+Codd (1970) proposed relational algebra as a basis for database query languages, which later became SQL.

+Table 6: Relational algebra as a basis for database query languages (Codd, 1970)

 Operation         | Symbol   | Description                                                                        | Example SQL Query
 ------------------|----------|------------------------------------------------------------------------------------|---------------------------------------------------------------------------